 From the Caves, we make our way up towards the foot of Breabag, from here we turn north walking pathless towards Inchnadampfh.

 Another stunning limestone landscape opens up in front of us.
 The valley called Traligill named by the Norsemen, meaning valley of the Trolls.
 We explore this area which includes the impressive entrances of the largest cave system in Scotland and the whole area is surrounded by excellent mountain views.
 We finish this superb walk at the walker’s car park in Inchnadamph.

 Walk details: 6.5 miles, 10 km – Ascent 400 m, Descent 470 m – Walking time 4 h

 Kenneth McLennan of Blairbuie normally walked this route twice a week with the mail.
 The postal service got established in the 1860s and called a’Gabhail na Creige – taking the rock.

-This was the sole route to travel on land from Achilitibuie to Ullapool unit the circular road around the north was built.
+This was the sole route to travel on land from Achilitibuie to Ullapool until the circular road around the north was built.
 At the meeting stone above Achilitibuie churchgoers and cattle drovers would meet.

 Once ready they would ‘take the rock’ to head south towards Clachan Church at the edge of Loch Broom or the markets further south.

-The ‘Postie`s Path’ is not for the fainthearted but has been slowly being restored to make the walk easier to navigate with some stone markers to show the way.
+The ‘Postie`s Path’ is not for the fainthearted but has been slowly restored to make the walk easier to navigate with some stone markers to show the way.